 Phone: (519) 661-2111 x85340

 In 2016, James Grier, Professor of Music History, was elected Fellow of the Royal Society of Canada.
 This honour recognized his achievement in research on medieval music and liturgy, particularly that of Aquitaine, textual criticism and editing music, and popular music since World War II.
-His books include The Critical Editing of Music (Cambridge University Press, 1996), which has been translated into Spanish (Ediciones Akal, 2008); a critical study of the musical activities of Adémar de Chabannes, The Musical World of a Medieval Monk: Adémar de Chabannes in Eleventh-Century Aquitaine (Cambridge University Press, 2006); and an edition of Adémar’s music in Corpus Christianorum Continuatio Mediaevalis (Brepols, 2012).
-This is the first music published in the distinguished series, for which he won the Margaret Wade Labarge Prize from the Canadian Society of Medievalists in 2014.
-Professor Grier has also published several articles in the Journal of the American Musicological Society; his articles also appear in Journal of Musicology, Early Music History, Acta Musicologica, Plainsong and Medieval Music, Musica Disciplina, Revue d’Histoire des Textes, Speculum, Scriptorium and Journal of Medieval Latin, as well as in many collections of essays and Festschriften.
-He is presently completing a palaeographic study of the music hand of Adémar de Chabannes (989-1034) (forthcoming from Brepols), and a historical and palaeographic account that traces The History of Musical Notation from the Middle Ages to the present (forthcoming from Cambridge University Press).
+His books include The Critical Editing of Music (Cambridge University Press, 1996), which has been translated into Spanish (Ediciones Akal, 2008); a critical study of the musical activities of Adémar de Chabannes, The Musical World of a Medieval Monk: Adémar de Chabannes in Eleventh-Century Aquitaine (Cambridge University Press, 2006); an edition of Adémar’s music in Corpus Christianorum Continuatio Mediaevalis (Brepols, 2012); and a detailed palaeographic study of the music hand of Adémar de Chabannes (989-1034) in Corpus Christianorum, Autographa Medii Aevi.
+These last two are the first volumes to investigate music in their respective distinguished series, and both won the Margaret Wade Labarge Prize from the Canadian Society of Medievalists in 2014 and 2019, respectively.
+Professor Grier has published four articles in the Journal of the American Musicological Society; his articles also appear in Journal of Musicology, Early Music History, Acta Musicologica, Plainsong and Medieval Music, Musica Disciplina, Revue d’Histoire des Textes, Speculum, Scriptorium and Journal of Medieval Latin, as well as in many collections of essays and Festschriften.
+He is presently completing a historical and palaeographic account that traces The History of Musical Notation from the Middle Ages to the present (forthcoming from Cambridge University Press), and a critical edition and study of the Office of Holy Trinity at Saint Martial in the eleventh century (forthcoming from Brepols).
 His work has been featured in interviews on radio and television and he has appeared as keynote speaker all over the world.

 Before arriving at Western in 1997, Professor Grier taught for seven years at Yale University where he won a Morse Fellowship (1993-94).
 He also taught Classics at University of Waterloo and Mount Allison University, and was a member of the School of Music (cross-appointed to the Department of Classics), Queen’s University.
 In 2002-3, he held the Edward T. Cone Membership in Music Studies at the Institute for Advanced Study, Princeton.
 His research has been supported by six grants from the Social Sciences and Humanities Research Council of Canada and a Killam Research Fellowship (2009-12).
 He has also held Fellowships from the National Endowment for the Humanities (2009-10) and the American Council of Learned Societies (2009) for his research in the foundations of musical literacy in the medieval West.